-- When your number displays, go with your documents to the counter and tell the officer that you need a 30-day visa extension.
+- When your number displays, go to the counter and request the officer for a 30-day visa extension.
 The Spanish translation for this phrase is “Quiero trenta días más, por favor.”

 What will happen if you overstay in Bolivia?

-For each day you overstay in Bolivia you will have to pay a fine of 20 Bolivianos (or $3) at the border while leaving Bolivia.
-But why do you want to do that?
+For each day you overstay in Bolivia you need to pay a fine of 20 Bolivianos (or $3) at the border while leaving Bolivia.

-Like my guide?
+Like my guide to Bolivia tourist visa requirements for Indian citizens?
 Please pin it so that more people can find it!

 Are the Bolivia visa requirements clear to you now?
-Please leave comments if you have any more questions, because I always reply.
+Please ask your questions in comments.